Journalist * Documentary Filmmaker * Author

 Sandra served as editor in chief of LATINA, the nation’s largest magazine for Latinx women.
 She was also editor of Heart & Soul, a wellness magazine for women of color.
 Furthermore, Sandra served as associate editor at the New York Post where she created and edited more than a dozen feature sections focusing on New York’s racial, ethnic, and religious communities.

 Her essay, “Gringo Reservations,” was included in Emily Bernard’s book, “Some of My Best Friends: Writings on Interracial Friendships.
-She contributed a comic book story for the Marvel Comic anthology, “Ricanstruction: Reminiscing & Rebuilding Puerto Rico” produced by Edgardo Miranda-Rodriguez and which raised funds for Puerto Rican grassroots organizations helping survivors of Hurricane Maria.
+She contributed a comic book story for the prize-winning Marvel Comic anthology, “Ricanstruction: Reminiscing & Rebuilding Puerto Rico” produced by Edgardo Miranda-Rodriguez and which raised funds for Puerto Rican grassroots organizations helping survivors of Hurricane Maria.

 Photo by Timothy Greenfield-Sanders